-Hugh C. Williams Senior High School is a four-year, comprehensive public high school with an enrollment of approximately 400, and an average senior class of 100.
+Hugh C. Williams Senior High School is a four-year, comprehensive public high school with an enrollment of approximately 400, and an average senior class of 90.
 On average, well over 80% of graduates earn a New York State Regents Diploma and over 85% of the students in a graduating class pursue further education.
 All credit-bearing courses are used in determining class rank which is based upon the weighted Grade Point Average (GPA) earned.
-Class rank will include final grades earned for those designated as “Advanced Courses" (Advances Placement in College and High School classes) with a weighted factor of 1.075.
-Canton's Hugh C. William's Senior High School earned a silver medal in U.S. News and World Report's 2016 Best High Schools rankings of America's high schools.
-Rankings are determined through a quantitative methodology involving three factors: the performance of al of a school's students on state proficiency tests; the performance of a school's least advantaged students compared to similar students in the state; and the college readiness performance of its students as measured using Advanced Placement or International Baccalaureate test data.
+Class rank will include final grades earned for those designated as “Advanced Courses” (Advanced

-The minimum grade requirements are 22 units for all classes.
-Specific course requirements include 4 units of English and social studies, 3 units of mathematics, 3 units of science, 1 unit of foreign language, 1/2 unit of health, 1 unit of art and/or music, and 2 units of physical education, plus electives.
+The minimum graduation requirements are 22 units for all classes.
+Specific course requirements include 4 units of English and social studies, 3 units of mathematics, 3 units of science, 1 unit of foreign language, ½ unit of health, 1 unit of art and/or music, and 2 units of physical education, plus electives.
 Courses generally meet five days per week for 45 minutes.

-Due to COVID 19 school closure, final grades in full year courses for the 2019-2020 school year are based in number grades for the first two quarters and satisfactory participation in online courses while school was closed.
+Due to COVID 19 school closure, final grades in full year courses for the 2019-2020 school year are based on number grades for the first two quarters and satisfactory participation in online courses while school was closed.
 Final grades in second semester half credit courses are Pass/Fail only.
-Students received exemptions for regents exams in 2019-2020 and 2020-2021.
+Students received exemptions for regents’ exams in 2019-2020 and 2020-2021.

 AP EXAMINATION RESULTS: